Marco Gonzales, Mariners pitching get hammered in lopsided loss to Twins

-On a day when reports that James Paxton, one of their two proven starting pitchers in their rotation, likely needs season-ending surgery, the Mariners got a second straight suboptimal outing from their other proven pitcher Marco Gonzales.
+On a day when reports that James Paxton, one of their two proven starting pitchers in their rotation, likely needs season-ending surgery, the Mariners got a second straight suboptimal outing from their other proven pitcher, Marco Gonzales.

 The prospect of losing Paxton for the season is crushing to the Mariners’ hopes of being more competitive than expectations and projections.
 But if Gonzales’ struggles were to unexpectedly continue for an extended period, the Mariners would be lucky to not finish last in the American League West.